 - Identify when a driving evaluation from a driving instructor may help

-- Learn the different adaptive driving equipment and strategies you/your daughter may need while driving.
+- Learn the different adaptive driving equipment and strategies you/your child may need while driving.
 Adaptive equipment is equipment that makes driving easier and safer.
 This can include adjustable pedals or seats to help you/them sit higher behind the wheel.

 Road scanning and driving perception